Jewish readers have a wide range of English Tanakh (Bible) translations to choose from.

 King James Version

-For almost 400 years most English translations were based on the King James Version, KJV (also known as The Authorized Version.)
-This translation dates from 1604.
-It is a beautiful achievement in English literature and arguably the most accurate Bible translation of its era.
-However its translators often deviated from the original meaning of the text in order to follow Christian doctrine.
+For almost 400 years most English Bible translations were based on the King James Version, KJV (also known as The Authorized Version.)
+This translation dates from 1611.
+It is a beautiful achievement in English literature and arguably, in many cases, the most accurate Bible translation of its era.

-By the first half of the 18th century, the KJV was unchallenged as the English translation used in Anglican and English Protestant churches.
-While unquestionably beautiful, many have become disenchanted with it because it’s language doesn’t represent the form, rhythm, or poetic schemes of the Hebrew Bible, and it sometimes deviates from the plain meaning.
-This text is widely considered outdated.
+By the first half of the 18th century, the KJV was unchallenged as the English translation in Anglican and English Protestant churches.

 The Jewish Family Bible